scottbw/wave-node/README.md

 # Wave-Node

-This is an implementation of the Google Wave Gadget API using Node.js, WebSockets, and a key/value store.
+This is an implementation of the Google Wave Gadget API using Node.js, Socket.io, and Redis.

 It uses diff-match-patch to synchronize states across multiple instances: clients send patches to the server, which then propagates the patches to other clients which apply the patches to their local state model.
 So no matter how big the state model becomes, each update event is quite small.